MedhaGupta788/Weatherly-Interactive-Weather-Forecast/README.md

 ## 🌟 Features
 - **Real-Time Data**: Fetches and displays current weather information.
+- **Current Location Weather**: Automatically detects and displays weather details for the user’s current location if clicked on use current location.
 - **Responsive Design**: Adapts to different devices for a seamless user experience.
 - **Weather Icons**: Visual cues to represent weather conditions (sunny, rainy, cloudy, etc.).
 - **City-Based Search**: Allows users to get weather updates for specific cities.

 ## 🛠️ Technologies Used
 - **HTML**: Structures the main layout.